Adam from Tampa is skeptical about working with a financial advisor and wants to know how to invest on his own.

 The Simple Path to Wealth explores the success and simplicity of index funds and how they can give you a successful portfolio.

 Now, these books aren’t going to give an answer on how YOU should invest.
-They are going to help you understand different strategies and principals for you to consider.
+They are going to help you understand different strategies and principles for you to consider.
 With this new knowledge, you can have more engaged conservations with a fee-only financial advisor and you’ll feel more equipped to invest on your own if you choose to.

 If you’d prefer to listen to your books instead of reading them, try Audible for free for 30 days.
 I love it.